“Do not wait to strike till the iron is hot; but make it hot by striking.”

 This blog is based on more than twenty-five years in the nonprofit sector.
-Included are some of my most rewarding experiences as well as some of the challenges I have faced.
-You will find in this blog many old fashioned “tried-and-true” ideas, as well as several new ones.
+Included are some of my most rewarding experiences as well as a few of the challenges.
+You will find herein many old fashioned “tried-and-true” ideas, as well as new ones.
 I consider myself to be both a traditional fundraising professional, and someone who values innovation.

 The encouragement of NTEN: Nonprofit Technology Network has been invaluable.
-Without the always helpful NTEN staff, I would never have created this blog.
 NTEN continues to help me navigate the ever-changing “tech” world of nonprofit management, fundraising, and communications.
 Look in the right hand margin of this blog under my Gravatar to find a section with links devoted to information about NTEN.

 A Few Notes …

 - With a new year comes a new look for my three sites on WordPress.
-If you have questions about how I set up my WordPress blog?
-See my article covering this and related topics: “Blogging ~ How I Began, Set It Up, and More.”
-I maintain three WordPress websites: 1) the blog you are viewing now; 2) Fundraising Resources (more casual in focus); and 3) my biographical website.
+If you have questions about how I set up my WordPress blog, see, “Blogging: How I Began, Set It Up, and More.”
+The three WordPress websites I maintain include: 1) the blog you are viewing now, 2) Fundraising Resources (more casual in focus), and 3) my biographical website.

 - Blogroll – for those who want to know the blogs I tend to favor, see my partner blog, Fundraising Resources (right hand margin under, “Blogroll”).
 It is a diverse mix!

 - Information is provided as a public service, free of charge.
 Every nonprofit organization is unique; please be sure to tailor your fundraising activities accordingly.
 All content has been developed and is managed by me.
 All rights reserved.